realpython/realpython-blog/2017/2017-09-25-code-evaluation-with-aws-lambda-and-api-gateway.markdown

 This tutorial assumes that you already have an account set up with [AWS](https://aws.amazon.com/).
 Also, we will use the `US East (N. Virginia)` / `us-east-1` region.
 Feel free to use the region of your choice.
 For more info, review the [Regions and Availability Zones](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) guide.

+## Objectives

+By the end of this tutorial you will be able to...

+1. Explain what AWS Lambda and API Gateway are and why would would want to use them
+1. Discuss the benefits of using AWS Lambda functions
+1. Create an AWS Lambda function with Python
+1. Develop a RESTful API endpoint with API Gateway
+1. Trigger an AWS Lambda function from API Gateway

 ## What is AWS Lambda?

 Amazon Web Services (AWS) Lambda is an on-demand compute service that lets you run code in response to events or HTTP requests.